demisto/content-docs/docs/integrations/code-conventions.md

 ![image](https://user-images.githubusercontent.com/72340690/103922604-a25efb80-511c-11eb-9021-c062226b5001.png)

-You may also use the ``JsonTransformer`` in order to view a complex JSON values.
+You may also use the ``JsonTransformer`` in order to present a complex JSON values.
 For example, for the following data:
 ```
 d = {